 Then after Villard discovers gamma rays.
-These alpha, beta and gamma rays are actually high-speed particles.
+These alpha, beta, and gamma rays are actually high-speed particles.
 Nowadays this nuclear radiation is known as alpha radiation, beta radiation, and gamma radiation.

-In between 1902-1919 Ernest Rutherford conducted various experiments with this alternative energy.
+Between 1902-1919 Ernest Rutherford conducted various experiments with this alternative energy.

 Further in 1905 Einstein puts a theory relating mass and energy, E=mc2.
 This theory is known as Einstein Equation.

 In 1913 Bohr publishes a model of the atomic structure which is widely accepted today.